ShawnCarron/dataAnalytics/README.md

 This repository contains structured analytics projects focused on business problem solving, metric integrity, and practical data modeling.

-The purpose of this portfolio is not just to showcase code, but to demonstrate disciplined analytical thinking and control over metrics.
+The objective of this portfolio is not simply to showcase code, but to demonstrate disciplined analytical thinking, controlled metric design, and defensible logic.

+Projects are built around realistic business scenarios such as conversion modeling, sales funnel analysis, revenue tracking, and performance diagnostics.

 ---